begoon/easy/README.md

 ## Implementation

 The compiler is implemented in Typescript.
 The compiler emits C code, which Clang or GCC then compiles into the native binary.
-The "runtime.c" file is a bare minimum runtime support.
+The [runtime.c](runtime.c) file is a bare minimum runtime support.
 In the `x` subfolders of the tests, there are `test.c` files, representing the output of the compiler.

 The compiler requires a Javascript runtime (Node 24+ or Bun) and Clang 17+.